Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 The mission control software must be able to consume simulation data in order to determine whether or not launch conditions are met.
 The simulation will be based upon the [OpenRocket](http://openrocket.info/) software.
 [Simulation listeners](http://wiki.openrocket.info/Simulation_Listeners) may be used to extract data from the simulation, such as a [roll control listener](http://www.soupwizard.com/openrocket/code-coverage/eclemma-20121216/OpenRocket/src/net.sf.openrocket.simulation.listeners.example/RollControlListener.java.html).

 #### 3.1.4 Launch Control
-The mission control software is not responsible for issuing the launch command; the rocket will be launched through a seperate mechanical system.
+The mission control software is not responsible for issuing the launch command; the rocket will be launched through a separate mechanical system.
 Mission control indicates whether or not launch conditions are met ("go or no go signal").

 #### 3.1.5 User Interface
 The mission control software is to be controlled using a keyboard and mouse driven desktop GUI, displayed on a normal laptop screen with a resolution of at least 1024x768.